Group schemes and motivic spectra: The comparison theorem

 Throughout this section $k$ is any field.
 We shall freely operate with various equivalent models for $SH(k)$ like $T$-/$\bb P^1$-spectra or $(S^1,\gmp)$-bispectra.
 It will always be clear which of the models is used.

 The natural Quillen equivalences

 between ordinary and symmetric motivic $T$- or $T^2$-spectra are well-known (see, e.g.,~\cite[4.31]{Jar}).
-The purpose of the theorem is to establish Quillen equivalences of spectra with a further structure given by various families of group schemes.
-Namely, we now formulate the main result of the paper which compares ordinary/symmetric motivic spectra with GL-, SL-, Sp-, O- and SO-motivic spectra respectively (cf. Mandell--May--Schwede--Shipley~\cite[0.1]{MMSS}).
+The purpose of this section is to establish Quillen equivalences between spectra having a further structure given by various families of group schemes.
+Namely, we are now in a position to formulate the main result of the paper which compares ordinary/symmetric motivic spectra with GL-, SL-, Sp-, O- and SO-motivic spectra respectively (cf. Mandell--May--Schwede--Shipley~\cite[0.1]{MMSS}).

 \begin{thm}[Comparison] The following natural adjunctions between categories of $T$- and $T^2$-spectra are all Quillen equivalences with respect to the stable model structure of Definition~\ref{modelst}: \begin{itemize} \item[$(1)$] $Sp_{T}^{\cc N}(k)\rightleftarrows Sp_{T}^{\textrm{GL}}(k)$; \item[$(2)$] $Sp_{T^2}^{\cc N}(k)\rightleftarrows Sp_{T^2}^{\textrm{SL}}(k)$; \item[$(3)$] $Sp_{T^2}^{\cc N}(k)\rightleftarrows Sp_{T^2}^{\textrm{Sp}}(k)$; \item[$(4)$] $Sp_{T^2}^{\cc N}(k)\rightleftarrows Sp_{T^2}^{\textrm{SO}}(k)\rightleftarrows Sp_{T^2}^{\textrm{O}}(k)$ if $\charr k\ne2$. \end{itemize} \end{thm}